SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 2:35 p.m.

 -----------------------------

-The benchmark five-year swap steady at 7.34 percent and the one-year rate was up 2 basis points at 8.11 percent.
+The benchmark five-year swap up 2 basis points at 7.33 percent from Thursday's close, while the one-year rate up 1 bp at 8.10 percent.

 CALL MONEY